manifoldmarkets/manifold/functions/README.md

 2. `$ yarn` to install JS dependencies
 3. `$ firebase login` to authenticate the CLI tools to Firebase
 4. `$ firebase use dev` to choose the dev project
-5. `$ firebase functions:config:get > .runtimeconfig.json` to cache secrets for local dev (TODO: maybe not for Manifold)
+5. `$ firebase functions:config:get > .runtimeconfig.json` to cache secrets for local dev

 ## Developing locally